annahadji/beepi/README.md

   --experiment_name EXPERIMENT_NAME
                         Name for experimental run.
   --fps FPS             Frames per second to record in.
+  --width WIDTH         Width of video in pixels.
+Defaults to 640.
+  --height HEIGHT       Height of video in pixels.
+Defaults to 480.
+  --camera_mode CAMERA_MODE
+                        Raspberry pi camera mode.
+Defaults to 6 (for high fps).
   --segment_length SEGMENT_LENGTH
                         Length of an individual video segment (in seconds).
   --session_length SESSION_LENGTH
-                        Desired length of resulting footage (in seconds). i.e. 21600 - 6hrs, 28800 - 8hrs, 43200 - 12hrs, 64800 - 18hrs, 86400 - 24hrs.
+                        Desired length of resulting footage (in seconds). i.e. 21600 - 6hrs, 28800 - 8hrs, 43200 -
+                        12hrs, 64800 - 18hrs, 86400 - 24hrs.
   --ir                  Use infrared lighting when recording.
   --debug               Run a small preconfigured test.
 ```

 Some parameters for filming are held constant.
-These include the image resolution (640 x 480), ISO (800), camera mode (6), white balance ("greyworld"), and a horizontal and vertical flip of the image.
+These include the ISO (800), white balance ("greyworld"), and a horizontal and vertical flip of the image.